JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 * Feeling like a challenge?
 Try http://learnpythonthehardway.org/!
 * Tons of more learning resources for Python here: http://wiki.python.org/moin/BeginnersGuide/Programmers

-# Intermediate Level
+# Intermediate level students

-For kids who have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming.
+For students who have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming.

-# Tutorial / Workshop 1: Build the classic arcade game Pong in HTML, CSS, and JavaScript
+## Tutorial / Workshop: Build the classic arcade game Pong in HTML, CSS, and JavaScript

 ### Software to install on your laptop before you attend